-Generally, traditionally colored boys are $1000 to $1500 depending on size and other characteristics
+Generally, traditionally colored boys are $1200 to $1700 depending on size and other characteristics although they are only available very infrequently through my friend, Karen.

 These are pet prices, and do not include registrations for breeding.
 Those arrangements are exceptional and need to made ahead of time.
 Pricing reflects projected size, gender, coloration and appearance.

-Those actively engaged (meaning I have confirmed that you are on the waiting list and we have had communication) have first choice for the type of puppy they have indicated when the puppies are priced at 6-7 weeks of age.
-If you do not choose a puppy when offered one that is what you have been waiting for, you can stay on the list one time, but you will go to the end of the wait list rather than maintain your first in place position.
+Those actively engaged (meaning I have confirmed that you are on the waiting list and we have had communication) have first choice for the type of puppy indicated when the puppies are priced at 6-7 weeks of age.
+If you do not choose a puppy when offered one, and that is what you have been waiting for, it is unlikely a similar opportunity will be available in the future unless there are extenuating circumstances in your situation.
 I breed for the official standard size (4-7) lbs and occasionally have puppies over or under standard.
 I do not take names for folks only wanting under standard projected adult size although I do have those puppies from time to time.

 The Potty Correction Technique for Piddle Pads Which I have used with success: